 Winter has arrived in the Languedoc.
 Although you don’t really notice the cold or snow in the areas close to the Mediterranean, you do get a wintery feeling when you head for the Pyrenees.
-What better way to experience this beautiful Winter wonderland than with a snowshoe hike?
-The perfect way to see the magnificent wilderness of the Pyrenees.
+What better way to experience this beautiful winter wonderland than with a snowshoe hike?
+It is the perfect way to see the magnificent wilderness of the Pyrenees.

 I signed up for a snowshoe trek led by professional and qualified international mountain leaders Ian and Angela Pendry of Altitude Adventure.
 No experience or complicated gear required.
 Just some warm clothes and waterproof walking boots are all you need, Ian and Angela provide you with the snowshoes and poles.
 Oh, and we were asked to bring a picnic.
 Which made the experience even cooler.